rl-institut/rli_template_r/README.md

 The detailed instructions to create a new repository from this template can be found [here](https://help.github.com/en/articles/creating-a-repository-from-a-template).

-Once you have created the template, you can remove everything before and including this line.
+Once you have created the new repository, you can remove everything before and including this line.

 # Project Name